Gilmore David Clarke: Biography

 Clarke was also appointed the landscape architect and engineer for the Garden State Parkway.
 He had closely worked with Robert Moses and combined the examples of the Pennsylvania Turnpike and the Merritt Parkway to give the highway an efficient and beautiful appearance.

 In addition to his practice in New York, Clarke was appointed in 1932 to the U.S. Commission of Fine Arts in Washington, D.C., and served as its chairman from 1937 to 1950.
 He led the Commission in opposition to several controversial issues during this period, including the design of the neo-classical Jefferson Memorial by John Russell Pope, the siting of the new Pentagon complex near Arlington Cemetery, and the construction of the so-called "Truman Balcony" within the south portico of the White House.
 He was awarded the Frank P. Brown Medal in 1945 and was a member and Special Committee chairman for the American Academy in Rome from 1944 to 1945.
 In 1944, Clarke was elected into the National Academy of Design as an Associate Academician, and became a full Academician in 1946.

 Clarke retired from his firm in 1972 and later consulted on the construction of the United Nations Headquarters.
 He also became a trustee of the American Museum of Natural History.

-Clarke died on August 8, 1982, while aboard the ship Royal Viking Star on a cruise off the coast of Denmark.
+Clarke died on August 6, 1982, while aboard the ship Royal Viking Star on a cruise off the coast of Denmark.
+He was buried at Arlington Cemetery.